UP | HOME

 • Set name to gz::sim::systems::DiffDrive

-• set filename to libgz-sim-diff-drive-system.so
+• set filename to gz-sim-diff-drive-system

 • Options for this plugin go inside the <plugin></plugin> tag (see API Documentation)